Categories: Mathematics, Numerical methods, Perturbation, Physics, Quantum mechanics.

 ddx(pux)+qu=λwu\begin{aligned} \dv{}{x}\big( p u_x \big) + q u = - \lambda w u \end{aligned}

 This has the familiar form of a Sturm-Liouville problem (SLP), with λ\lambda representing an eigenvalue.
 SLPs have useful properties, but before we can take advantage of those, we need to handle an important detail: the boundary conditions (BCs) on uu.
 The above equation is only a valid SLP for certain BCs, as seen in the derivation of Sturm-Liouville theory.
+Let us return to the definition of RR, and integrate it by parts:

-R[u]=1Sabpuxuxquudx=1S[puxu]ab1Sabddx(pux)u+quudx\begin{aligned} R[u] &= \frac{1}{S} \int_a^b p u_x u_x^* - q u u^* \dd{x} \\ &= \frac{1}{S} \Big[ p u_x u^* \Big]_a^b - \frac{1}{S} \int_a^b \dv{}{x}\Big(p u_x\Big) u^* + q u u^* \dd{x} \end{aligned}
+R[u]=1Sabpuxuxquudx=1S[puxu]ab1Nabddx(pux)u+quudx\begin{aligned} R[u] &= \frac{1}{S} \int_a^b p u_x u_x^* - q u u^* \dd{x} \\ &= \frac{1}{S} \Big[ p u_x u^* \Big]_a^b - \frac{1}{N} \int_a^b \dv{}{x}\Big(p u_x\Big) u^* + q u u^* \dd{x} \end{aligned}

 The boundary term vanishes for a subset of the BCs that make a valid SLP, including Dirichlet BCs u(a)=u(b)=0u(a) = u(b) = 0, Neumann BCs ux(a)=ux(b)=0u_x(a) = u_x(b) = 0, and periodic BCs.
 Therefore, we assume that this term does indeed vanish, such that we can use Sturm-Liouville theory later:

-R[u]=1Sab(ddx(pux)+qu)udx1SabuH^udx\begin{aligned} R[u] &= - \frac{1}{S} \int_a^b \bigg( \dv{}{x}\Big(p u_x\Big) + q u \bigg) u^* \dd{x} \equiv - \frac{1}{S} \int_a^b u^* \hat{H} u \dd{x} \end{aligned}
+R[u]=1Sab(ddx(pux)+qu)udx1SabuL^udx\begin{aligned} R[u] &= - \frac{1}{S} \int_a^b \bigg( \dv{}{x}\Big(p u_x\Big) + q u \bigg) u^* \dd{x} \\ &\equiv - \frac{1}{S} \int_a^b u^* \hat{L} u \dd{x} \end{aligned}

-Where H^\hat{H} is the self-adjoint Sturm-Liouville operator.
+Where L^\hat{L} is the self-adjoint Sturm-Liouville operator.
 Because the constrained Euler-Lagrange equation is now an SLP, we know that it has an infinite number of real discrete eigenvalues λn\lambda_n with a lower bound, corresponding to mutually orthogonal eigenfunctions un(x)u_n(x).

 To understand the significance of this result, suppose we have solved the SLP, and now insert one of the eigenfunctions unu_n into RR:

-R[un]=1SnabunH^undx=1Snabunλnwundx=1Snλnabwun2dx=SnSnλn\begin{aligned} R[u_n] &= - \frac{1}{S_n} \int_a^b u_n^* \hat{H} u_n \dd{x} = \frac{1}{S_n} \int_a^b u_n^* \lambda_n w u_n \dd{x} \\ &= \frac{1}{S_n} \lambda_n \int_a^b w |u_n|^2 \dd{x} = \frac{S_n}{S_n} \lambda_n \end{aligned}
+R[un]=1SnabunL^undx=1Snabλnwun2dx=SnSnλn\begin{aligned} R[u_n] &= - \frac{1}{S_n} \int_a^b u_n^* \hat{L} u_n \dd{x} \\ &= \frac{1}{S_n} \int_a^b \lambda_n w |u_n|^2 \dd{x} \\ &= \frac{S_n}{S_n} \lambda_n \end{aligned}

 R[un]=λn\begin{aligned} \boxed{ R[u_n] = \lambda_n } \end{aligned}